fulezi/soleil/README.md

 ## In Progress
-   * Some vicious monsters
+   * A next level zone

 ## Road Map
    * Stressing light
    * Port compilation (GNU/Linux, Windows)
    * A cool Menu
-   * A next level zone
    * A end
+   * Death when player colliding with the monster
    * Bump textures
    * Some anxious sounds
    * Allow the configuration of the texture of the floor